tegandbiscuits/lets-learn-rails-talk/use-rails.md

 <!-- TODO: drop in a video of them running -->

 Note:
-* You don't need to already have the Rails server running for this
+* To run the system tests, you need to run either `rails test:system` or `rails test` specifying the path to the tests

-  * Though you do need the database and any other services up
+* Like the other tests, you don't need to have the Rails server running in the background to run the system tests
-* You can make these run headlessly as well
+* You can also make these tests run headlessly as well, which makes running them less annoying

 ---